meghdeepj/catch_bot/README.md

-# 16782 Homework 1 - Catch me if you can
+# 16782 Planning and Decision Making in Robotics - Catch me if you can

 Author: Meghdeep Jana (mjana)
 Created: September 21, 2021 3:00 PM
 Last Edit: October 3, 2021 6:42 PM
-Tags: Academics

 ## **Meghdeep Jana (mjana)**                                                10.03.2021